Enhancing the Quality of Life for the Frail Elderly: Rx, The Poetic PrescriptionSherry Reiter, C.S. W., R.P. T., R.D. T.

 "No," she replied.
 "Can't stand the stuff."
 Attempting a more traditional approach, I asked what her life had been like when her husband was alive.
 She rambled on and continued to cry.
 At that point I reached for my briefcase and said, "I have something here I'd like you to listen to, Millie."
 I read her the following poem:

-Rough Weather Makes Good Timber
+Rough Weather Makes Good Timber141

 by Lee Edwin Kiser14